YaoGengqi/Image_Metrics/README.md

 The indicators supported so far are as follows:

-- PI:感知质量指标
+- PI
 - Ma
 - NIQE
 - MSE
 - RMSE
-- PSNR：峰值信噪比。
+- PSNR
-- SSIM：结构一致性。
+- SSIM
 - LPIPS
 - BIQME
 - FADE